metasfresh/metasfresh-documentation/_webui_collection/EN/StartAction.md

 ## Overview
 Actions are contextual and can be started from every window.
 Each window therefore provides other actions.<br>
-In metasfresh there are three different types of actions:
+In metasfresh, there are three different types of actions:

 ## General Actions (Actions Menu)
 You will find these actions in the actions menu.